dji-sdk/Mobile-UXSDK-Android/README.md

 ## What is This?

-The UILibrary is a suite of product agnostic UI objects that fast tracks the development of iOS applications using the [DJI Mobile SDK](http://developer.dji.com/mobile-sdk/).
+The UILibrary is a suite of product agnostic UI objects that fast tracks the development of Android applications using the [DJI Mobile SDK](http://developer.dji.com/mobile-sdk/).

 ## Get Started Immediately